Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/7_Docker_Container_Course.md

 (3) Isolation

-Docker’s isolation prevents resources from being affected by other users on shared servers.
+Docker's isolation prevents resources from being affected by other users on shared servers.

 (4) Elastic Scaling and Rapid Expansion